Aliases for OXCT2 Gene

 GeneCards Summary for OXCT2 Gene

-OXCT2 (3-Oxoacid CoA Transferase 2) is a Protein Coding gene.
-Among its related pathways are Valine, leucine and isoleucine degradation and Butanoate metabolism.
-GO annotations related to this gene include 3-oxoacid CoA-transferase activity.
+OXCT2 (3-Oxoacid CoA-Transferase 2) is a Protein Coding gene.
+Among its related pathways are Metabolism and Butanoate metabolism.
+Gene Ontology (GO) annotations related to this gene include 3-oxoacid CoA-transferase activity and CoA-transferase activity.
 An important paralog of this gene is OXCT1.

 Key enzyme for ketone body catabolism.
 Transfers the CoA moiety from succinate to acetoacetate.
 Formation of the enzyme-CoA intermediate proceeds via an unstable anhydride species formed between the carboxylate groups of the enzyme and substrate (By similarity).